davidbhayes/mini-quilt/readme.txt

 3. A single simple quilt on the new Twenty Eleven default theme.

 == Changelog ==

+=0.8.1=
+* Bump to change ownership.
+* Very minor changes to formatting to better match WordPress style.

 = 0.8.0 =
 * Made it possible to show post titles, so they can be determined without hovering
 * Added option to randomize quilt